TolikPylypchuk/SharpHook/docs/articles/native.md

 ## Other Functions

-libuiohooks also provides functions which get various pieces of information about the system, and are listed below:
+libuiohook also provides functions which get various pieces of information about the system, and are listed below:

 - `CreateScreenInfo` (`hook_create_screen_info`)
 - `GetAutoRepeatRate` (`hook_get_auto_repeat_rate`)